 Why Most Real Estate For Sale By Owner’s Lack Success

-There are not too many people I know who don’t like to save money where ever they can especially in a tough economy.
+There are not too many people I know who don’t like to save money where ever they can do especially in a tough economy.
 In a Real Estate sale saving a commission translates into a tremendous amount of money.
-It is hard to blame any home seller for their desire to save the type of dollars that are made when a Realtor sells a home or condo.
+It is hard to blame any home seller for their desire to avoid the type of dollars that are made when a Realtor sells a home or condo.

 While commission rates are negotiable, in most parts of Massachusetts if you are selling a home you will more than likely be paying a Real Estate commission between 4%-6% on the sale price of your property.

 On a $450,000 home a commission of 5% is $22,500.
 There is no doubt that is a lot of mullahs!
 Selling a property for sale by owner, however, is not a simple task, and that is why most homeowners end up hiring a Realtor.
 Nationally the success rate of a for sale by owner (FSBO) is slight.
 Over 80% of all FSBO’S end up hiring a Realtor to get the job done after unsuccessfully trying on their own.
 Why is going the route of selling without a Realtor such an arduous task?
 There are quite a few reasons why selling FSBO is a difficult task to pull off.